trokhymovych/KI_multilingual_training/README.md

 # Knowledge Integrity multilingual model training

-This repository includes resources to reproduce training procedure of Knowledge Integrity multilingual model from data collection to model training.
+This repository includes resources to reproduce training procedure for the paper **Fair multilingual vandalism prevention system for Wikipedia** from data collection to model training.

-The model inference is implemented in
+The model inference logic is implemented in
 [Knowledge Integrity repo](https://gitlab.wikimedia.org/repos/research/knowledge_integrity)